 Vanilla, citrus, and warm spices make this hot mulled wine recipe a treat for the senses!

 One of my very favorite things about my life as a food blogger is how I get to celebrate the holiday season beginning in about September.
 I’ve always been a bit Christmas-obsessed, and now I find myself working on cold-weather an holiday recipes before summer is even over!

-We’re finally getting some crisp October weather here in the Pacific Northwest, which means it’s about darn time for some hot mulled wine.
+We’re finally getting some crisp October weather here, which means it’s about darn time for some hot mulled wine.